PeterNaydenov/grunt-layered-themes/README.md

 ## Dictionary
+###Content Key/Key
-- **Content Key/Key**: Filename or file prefix.
+Filename or file prefix.
 Keys are simpliest instruction for file concatinination inside the theme.
 Content keys from default theme form 'content key table'.
 Other theme keys that are not in 'content key table' will be ignored.
 ```
       filename.css          file-name.css           file-header.css    file.css
           |                   |                       |                  |